ojroques/nvim-bufbar/README.md

 A simple and very light bufferline for Neovim.

-_**Note**: I won't add new features/themes if I don't need them.
+_**Note**: I won't add new features/themes I don't need.
 Feel free to submit PRs or fork the plugin though._

 ![screenshot](https://user-images.githubusercontent.com/23409060/188606068-d2ec6002-7aca-4241-bfcc-84b1cda9c4c6.png)

-By default only the number of hidden buffers are displayed, see [configuration](#configuration) to show their name instead.
+By default only the indices of hidden buffers are displayed, see [configuration](#configuration) to show their name instead.

 The plugin highlights buffers in different colors based on their type.
 With the default